 “The goal isn’t to have people rely on us – we are here to educate, prevent and recognize dental problems in the short term, and help build relationships between dentists and the community in the long term” says Dental Health Program Lead, Shannon Hawryluk.

 The fluoride debate

 Fluoride was removed from Calgary’s water in 2011.
-This year City Council announced a plebicite will take place in 2021 inviting Calgarians to vote on whether or not to put fluoride back in the water.
+This year City Council announced a plebicite will take place during the municipal election in October inviting Calgarians to vote yes or no to putting fluoride back in the water.

 The Alex believes that fluoridation is an equitable way to ensure every Calgarian has access to a base level of preventative dental health care.
 However, we know that this does not replace the importance of affordable access to dental care for everyone.
-Universal Dental Benefits would truly have the greatest public health impact.
+Universal Dental Benefits would truly have the greatest impact on public health.

 “If you think of it like a pie chart, fluoride [in the water] is just a piece of the pie.
 Education is a piece, nutrition is a piece, topical fluoride that you get at the dentist is a piece, and of course access to dental care.
 We are in support of fluoride, yes, but we’re also in support of universal dental care for all.
 Without either one, we’re out here on the ground doing the best work we can in the meantime,” Says Hawryluk